“As long as there was coffee in the world, how bad could things be?”Cassandra Clare, City of Ashes

 I’m Silvia from Slovakia and I’m running a blog called the Unboxing traveller.
 The blog focus is on discovering the local, special or funny products and services but also sharing travel tips mainly for South America.
 My next adventure will be Central America :).

 I’m a huge coffee addict, so when I traveled to Colombia, I absolutely had to go to the eje cafetero or “coffee triangle.”
-From hiking in the incredible Valle del Cocora, to traipsing around the cool mountain pueblo of Salento to visiting dozens of independent coffee fincas, it remains one of my favorite travel experiences, one I’ve blogged about extensively at leaveyourdailyhell.com.
+From hiking in the incredible Valle del Cocora, to traipsing around the cool mountain pueblo of Salento to visiting dozens of independent coffee fincas, it remains one of my favorite travel experiences.

 Amazing coffee was but the beginning of Robert Schrader’s love affair with Colombia, about which he goes into more detail on his Colombia travel guide.
-Keep up with Robert’s adventures, coffee-related and not, on Facebook, Twitter, Pinterest, Instagram and Google+.
+Keep up with Robert’s adventures, coffee-related and not, on Facebook, Twitter, Pinterest and Instagram.

 4. Coffee from Peru.